 While they don’t have a durable construction, they’re pretty comfortable and flexible, while still feeling very snug without squeezing your toes.

-The boots are built with heavy-duty vegan leather and have a decent resistance to tear and wear— but akin to other lower-valued boots, they have a cement construction.
+The boots are built with heavy-duty vegan leather and have decent resistance to tear and wear, but they have a cement construction akin to other lower-valued boots.

 In most cases, this streamlined type of construction results in less durable outsoles.

 Choosing Vegan Combat Boots

 Before you buy your next pair of combat boots, there a few things you must take into consideration if you really want to buy boots that are both vegan and high-quality.

 Obviously, the first thing to take into consideration is the type of fabric in the boots.